Tony Blundetto enters and then exits

-I sort of wanted to read Flaubert’s Sentimental Education before starting this write-up, but then I decided to just look up the novel on Wikipedia instead – and I came across an interesting quote there:
+I sort of wanted to read Flaubert’s Sentimental Education before starting this write-up, but then I decided to just look up the novel on Wikipedia instead—and I came across an interesting quote in Wiki’s synopsis:

 Other characters, such as Mr. Arnoux, are as capricious with business as Frederic is with love.
 Without their materialism and “instinctive worship of power,” almost the entire cast would be completely rootless.
 Such was Flaubert’s judgment of his times…

 We get an interesting effect if we substitute some of the people named in the quote with the names of key Sopranos players:

 Other characters, such as Tony Blundetto, are as capricious with business as Carmela is with love.
 Without their materialism and “instinctive worship of power,” almost the entire cast would be completely rootless.
 Such was David Chase’s judgment of his times…

 Blundetto and Carmela are capricious, they don’t exercise the steadfast discipline that is necessary to make significant changes in one’s life.
 Carmela cries and groans to her father that she can never outrun the past that she has shared with her mobster husband.
 But this is not exactly true.
 Carmela Soprano and Tony Blundetto will not escape their pasts only because they are abandoning the paths of escape that they were on.